- C O N D U C T O R -

 Recent and upcoming: Named as the Inaugural Music Director of the Cleveland Opera Theater, Mo.
 Boyagian began that season by conducting A Street Car Named Desire, La bohème and Tosca with ensuing seasons including Le nozze di Figaro, Madama Butterfly, Suor Angelica and The Threepenny Opera.
-He returned for a third season to Manhattan School of Music as Guest Conductor for their graduate program.
 Past engagements include: Guest Conductor, La traviata with Opera North; guest conductor, Manhattan School of Music; Associate conductor Florida Grand Opera (Così fan tutte); and Associate conductor, Opera Southwest (La bohème).
 Mo.
 Boyagian continues his position as Music Director of the Suburban Symphony where he was appointed in 2018 dedicating himself to both the symphonic repertoire and opera.
-He conducted Così fan tutte with OperaDelaware this fall and is reëngaged with Florentine Opera for their 2023-24 season.
+He conducted Così fan tutte with OperaDelaware last fall and is reëngaged with Florentine Opera for their 2023-24 season in L'elisir d'amore.
+He conducts the

 Maestro Boyagian was reëngaged to conduct the National Symphony Orchestra and Chorus of Costa Rica in critically acclaimed performances of Verdi’s Requiem.
 He made his New York debut conducting performances of Donizetti’s Don Pasquale and served as cover conductor at Florida Grand Opera in Miami.
 He was invited to return to Albuquerque where he conducted Opera Southwest in the première of Ethan Frederick Greene’s opera A Way Home.
 In Cleveland Mr. Boyagian led a production of Szymanowski’s rare and challenging King Roger, described by the Cleveland Plain Dealer as being performed “amid Szymanowski's rich orchestral colors, which received handsome definition by the Opera Circle Orchestra under the shapely direction of Domenico Boyagian.”
 Particularly adept in the standard Italian repertoire, he made his Canadian debut with Verdi’s La traviata for Opera Belcanto in Toronto and in Italy at Teatro della Regina, La Camerata Musicalle Giovanile Orchestra (Bologna), Assisi Opera and Sofia Festival Orchestra.